 7. Make Turning Easy Instead of Cludgy

 Electric bikes tend to have a lower center of gravity than standard bikes.
 Because of the extra weight of the bike and the motor being low on the bike, it makes tighter turns more difficult.
-And, if you’re going at a fast speed, turning a corner will take much more caution because you can end up more towards the middle of the road you’re turning onto.
+And, if you’re going at a fast speed, turning a corner will take much more caution because you can end up more toward the middle of the road you’re turning onto.

-One of the best ways to do this is to stop pedaling as you enter the curve and try and gently apply the breaks before you go into it… just as you would when taking a tight turn in a car.
+One of the best ways to do this is to stop pedaling as you enter the curve and try and gently apply the brakes before you go into it… just as you would when taking a tight turn in a car.

-Another way to make a turn is to carefully take your bike out away from the turn coming up (but first checking traffic on either side), which then allows you to turn tightly onto the road or path you’ll end up on.
+Another way to make a turn is to carefully take your bike out away from the turn coming up (but first check traffic on either side), which then allows you to turn tightly onto the road or path you’ll end up on.
 This can be compared to how a large truck or trailer makes its turns.